 - Stocking the food pantry and distributing food with Arm in Arm, Trenton, NJ.

 In addition to the worthy organizations above, you may volunteer in your local community anytime, or during the summer and breaks.
-If in doubt about whether an organization or volunteer action you want to participate in is truly community service, please contact the Office of Service and Community Engagement at [email protected].
+If in doubt about whether an organization or volunteer action you want to participate in is truly volunteer service, please see "What is Volunteer Community Service" above.

 - Service hours must be performed while you are an active, currently enrolled student in your first term or later.
 Hours served before your first term or while you do not have Active status are not eligible to earn points.

 - You must perform at least 20 hours of service, submit the hours in BroncNation for approval, and attend a reflection session in order to earn service points.

 - Record volunteer hours in BroncNation as you complete them, or as one larger entry each week or month.
 Hours will be approved throughout each semester.

 - Service hours can be accumulated over different semesters or academic years until you reach 20 hours, enough to attend a reflection session.